Brecknockshire: Creation of county

-Governance

-Current local government

-Most of Brecknockshire lies within the principal area of Powys.
-A significant area in the south of the county lies in other principal areas.
-An area around Penderyn lies in Rhondda Cynon Taff.
-An area including Cefn-coed-y-cymmer, Llwyn-on, Pontsticill, Vaynor and Trefechan lies in Merthyr Tydfil.
-A small area including Princetown and Llechryd lies in Caerphilly.
-A large area including Beaufort, Trefil, Rassau and Brynmawr lies in Blaenau Gwent.
-Another large area including Clydach, Llanelly and Gilwern lies in the principal area of Monmouthshire.

-History of local government

-Under the Local Government Act 1888, an elected county council was formed for an administrative county which differed slightly from the historic county, with a number of industrialised areas in the south of the county (Beaufort, Dukestown, Llechryd and Rassau) falling under the new administrative county of Monmouth.
+Breconshire County Council

+Elected county councils were created in 1889 under the Local Government Act 1888, taking over administrative functions which had previously been performed by unelected magistrates at the quarter sessions.
+The 1888 act also directed that urban sanitary districts which straddled county boundaries should be placed wholly in the county which had the majority of the population.
+Along Brecknockshire's southern border with Monmouthshire, there were four such urban sanitary districts which straddled the county boundary: Brynmawr, Ebbw Vale, Rhymney, and Tredegar.
+Brynmawr was placed entirely in Brecknockshire, whilst Ebbw Vale, Rhymney and Tredegar were placed entirely in Monmouthshire.
+Brecknockshire therefore gained the southern parts of Brynmawr, but ceded to Monmouthshire the Llechryd area (in Rhymney district), the Dukestown area (in Tredegar district) and the Beaufort and Rassau areas (in Ebbw Vale district).

-The county council held its meetings at Brecon Shire Hall, which had been built in 1842.
+The county council held its meetings at Brecon Shire Hall, the county's main courthouse, which had been built in 1842 and was also the meeting place of the quarter sessions.
 The county council's main offices were at Watton Mount, a large house directly opposite the shire hall, until 1962 when New County Hall was built immediately behind the shire hall.
 Following the local government reorganisation in 1974, the New County Hall became an area office for Powys County Council and also served as offices for the Brecon Beacons National Park Authority for some years, but was demolished in 2016.